alex-kalanis/kw_storage/README.md

 (Refer to [Composer Documentation](https://github.com/composer/composer/blob/master/doc/00-intro.md#introduction) if you are not familiar with composer)

-## Changelog
+## Changes

+* 2.0 - Redefine Key-Value storing
-* 2.0 - Remove format and cache support (that should not be a problem of storage); added stream variant support
+  * Remove formats and cache support (that should not be a problem of storage)
+  * Added stream variant support
+  * Added interface for catching content with sub-content (so directories) on storage-level
-* 1.0 - Initial version, with basics
+* 1.0 - Initial version, with basics and cache support

 ## PHP Usage